 - A variety of finishes are available to complement your decor

-- Newer design style with through-the-glass mounted towel bars or handles and different thicknesses of glass
+- Have a newer design style with through-the-glass mounted hardware and different thicknesses of glass

 - Easier to keep clean

 - Frameless pivot doors often can open in or out